mrinalcs/mrinalcs/README.md

  </h1>

- It's me Mrinal studying Statistics, have interest in Programming.
+ It's me Mrinal studying Statistics, have interest in programming.
 I am familiar with R, Python, C, & have skill in HTML, JS, PHP.
 Typed few LaTeX and Markdown pages in R Studio.
 Played with Angular, Jekyll, WordPress.
 In first year of my graduation learn HTML and CSS little bit.
-I introduced to R programming in 2nd year as a paper of my degree.
+I introduced to R programming as a paper of my degree.
 Beside my little study I do everything except outdoor gaming.

-I don't like click noise of my mouse the all day which leads me to buy noiseless E160X.
+I don't like click noise of my mouse the all day which leads me to buy E160X.

  Huhh!
 Thats all.</p>
 </p>